 Which cereals are vegan?

 The following table shows which cereals are suitable for vegans and which are not.
-For those that are not, it also shows why, so that you can decide if this is something which is acceptable to you or not.
+For those that are not, it also shows why they are not vegan-friendly so that you can decide if this is something that’s acceptable to you or not.

 For the purpose of this list, any cereals which contain palm oil have been marked as vegan.
 Whilst some vegans choose to avoid unsustainable palm oil, sustainable palm oil does not involve the abuse of animals and is vegan.
 If you’d rather avoid palm oil altogether, you can see a list of palm-oil free cereals here.